Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: -Sobolev Inequalities

 Finally, suppose that $V\in L^1(\mu^*)$ with $V>F(0^+)$ and $\int F^{-1}(V)d\mu^*<\infty$.
 Then $\mathcal{P}_t^V:L^2(\mu^*)\to L^2(\mu^*)$, defined by

 are well-defined linear operators and the operator norm satisfies the bound

-\end{theorem} Note that if $F(0^+)=-\infty$ then certain unbounded observables are allowed, namely those that satisfy the integrability condition \req{sobolev_int_condition}.
+\end{proposition} Note that if $F(0^+)=-\infty$ then certain unbounded observables are allowed, namely those that satisfy the integrability condition \req{sobolev_int_condition}.

-This theorem leads to a UQ bound of the form, \req{standard_goal_oriented_bound}.
-The proof is analogous to the $\log$-Sobolev case from Section \ref{sec:log_sobolev}. \begin{theorem} In addition to Assumption \ref{general_process_assump}, assume the $F$-Sobolev inequality, \req{F_sobolev_def}, holds for some function, $F$, having the properties listed in Theorem \ref{Kac_F_sobolev}, $f\in L^1(\mu^*,\mathbb{R})$, and there exists $c_-<0<c_+$ such that, for all $c\in(c_-,c_+)$:
+This proposition leads to a UQ bound of the form, \req{standard_goal_oriented_bound}.
+The proof is analogous to the $\log$-Sobolev case from Section \ref{sec:log_sobolev}. \begin{theorem} In addition to Assumption \ref{general_process_assump}, assume the $F$-Sobolev inequality, \req{F_sobolev_def}, holds for some function, $F$, having the properties listed in Proposition \ref{Kac_F_sobolev}, $f\in L^1(\mu^*,\mathbb{R})$, and there exists $c_-<0<c_+$ such that, for all $c\in(c_-,c_+)$:

 Then a UQ bound of the form \req{standard_goal_oriented_bound} holds with

 In addition, if $\Var_{\mu^*}[f]>0$, $F$ and $F^{-1}$ are smooth, $F^\prime(1)>0$, $(F^{-1})^{\prime\prime}(0)>0$, and $c\to\mu^*[F^{-1}( V_{ c})]$ is smooth on a neighborhood of $0$ and can be differentiated under the integral then \req{asymp_bound} holds with